-With the new announcement of Power BI Desktop release of July 2018 at Business Applications Summit, the break-through feature is the ability to create a composite model.
-Now you can have part of your Power BI model to come directly from a data source, and another part to be imported.
-Along with this change, you can also choose the storage for each entity.
-Along with these two great features, you also get the many-to-many relationship type.
-From my point of view; this is a significant change in Power BI modeling and needs to be discussed thoroughly in this post, so let’s go through it in details.
-If you want to learn more about Power BI; read Power BI book from Rookie to Rock Star.
+In the early days of developing Power BI solutions, you could choose DirectQuery or Import Data connection types, but not both.
+In 2018, Power BI added a breakthrough feature called Composite Model.
+Now, using this feature, you can have part of your Power BI dataset connected directly from a data source, and another part to be imported.
+Along with this change, you can also choose the storage mode for each entity.
+In this post, you will learn about the composite model; what it is and how it works.
+If you want to learn more about Power BI; read the Power BI book from Rookie to Rock Star.

 Composite Model means now you can have a model, that very large tables of that are coming from the DirectQuery connection, without the need for importing, and small tables to be imported to be accessible quickly.